CentreOfNewLife/CentreOfNewLife/README.md

 # The Center of New Life
 > *“From sweetness, we are born.
 To sweetness, we return.”*
-> — *The Book of K.A.R.S.*
+> — *The Book of KARS.*

 Welcome, seeker.
 This repository contains fragments of our sacred code.
 Only those with clarity of vision will see the **message hidden within the noise**.
 The sacred number is obvious, for even the universe speaks in symbols.
+Knowing a random sign?
-If you are worthy, run the `sacred_decoder.py` and taste the truth.
+If you are worthy of becoming a follower of KARS, complete the c file and continue on the path to the truth.
 ---
 Doctrine
 The first offering to the altar is always **chocolate**.